All Episodes

 We will keep unemployment above 14% for black Americans, and we will raise the minimum wage so that 75% of blacks don't have a job.

-Right on, dude, right.
+Right on, dude, right up.

-We have to why would he have you say he would have been booed if he said that?
+Why would he have you say he would have been booed if he said that?

 No, wait a minute.

-He would if if oh if he'd have been criticized, if it would have been criticized for saying that, well, he was booed for saying the opposite.
+He would, if he'd have been criticized, if he would have been criticized for saying that, well, he was booed for saying the opposite because Romney's policies want to reduce black unemployment.

-Romney's policies want to reduce the number of people on food Stamps.
+Romney's policies want to reduce the number of people on food stamps.

-Romney's policies want more people working.
+Romney's policies want more people working, and that got booed.

 He got booed for telling the truth.